-Stages Of Bee Development
+4 Stages Of the Honey Bee Life Cycle

 Producing royal jelly and brood food from glands in the mouth – workers feed the babies hundreds of times a day.

 The time spent at the larval stage varies -especially between the female and male bees.
-For a worker bee the average larval stage is 6 days.
-Once the larva has finished feeding, it begins to spin a cocoon.
-This marks the end of the larval phase.
+For a worker bee the average larval stage is 6 days and drones stay in the eating phase another day or so.

 Hive workers seal the pupa in the cell using wax caps made from scraps of beeswax.
 During the remainder of time as a pupa, our bee begins to look more like an adult.

 When the final pupal skin is shed, our fully winged adult honey bee is ready to chew her way out of her cell.